j2srikan/mind-theory-math-code/code/prog-lang-prelim/racket/README.md

 #lang racket

 in DrRacket’s top text box, and then click the “Run” button above the text area.
 We can define our functions in the top text box, and use them later in the bottom text box, which will display the outputs.
 We could think of this as working as a kind of calculator.
-See greeting.rxt for a demonstration of how to print "hello world!" using Racket.
+See greeting.rkt for a demonstration of how to print "hello world!" using Racket.

 # Theoretical